Undone with Wonder

 Through these exuberant poems, we can hold it, we do hold it, this world, this gift.

-Lynn Domina, author of Framed in Silence and Corporal Works
+-Lynn Domina, author of Framed in Silence and Corporal Works

-Captain Underpants.
+Helen Haskell Remien asks “What fills me with wonder?” and answers resoundingly in this collection where she celebrates warbler songs, light on balsams, tide pool adventures, and discovering Captain Underpants.
 She stirs her sea of memories, gives us messages from family ghosts, glimpses of fields of sunflowers and poppies, deer in the snow and love in a duck call.

 “Oh, Mother, I will pack it all in my bag,